hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

 Then, open your web browser and go to ``http://localhost:8000/admin/``.
 Login with the admin username and password (``admin / adm1n``).

 If you go into the Polls section and try and create a new Poll, you need to click on a link that says "Add Poll" - let's add that to our FT.
-Delete the "TODO", then add the following, in ``fts/test_amin.py``:
+In ``fts/tests.py``:

 .. sourcecode:: python
-    :filename: mysite/fts/test_admin.py
+    :filename: mysite/fts/tests.py

         # She now sees a couple of hyperlink that says "Polls"
         polls_links = self.browser.find_elements_by_link_text('Polls')